Verily Code of Conduct

 Finally, if you believe a violation of law has occurred, you can always raise that with a government agency.

 Verily prohibits retaliation against any worker here at Verily who reports or participates in an investigation of a possible violation of our Code, policies, or the law.
-If you believe you are being retaliated against, please contact Trust & Compliance.
+If you believe you are being retaliated against, please contact Trust & Compliance or report anonymously through the Verily Hotline.

 Do more good